cbfrance/christopherbfrance.com/source/2009-11-09-slashtags-for-citizen-editors.html.markdown

 Not beautiful, but very clear.

-This is useful for when you need to be more precise — say, if you wanted to use your attention data <strong>in another application</strong>.
+This is useful for when you need to be more precise &mdash; say, if you wanted to use your attention data <strong>in another application</strong>.

 For us at Meedan, this is the direction we are headed, fast.
 We are working on developing a clear and simple standard for using tags on the delicious network.
 This standard will be something that <strong>our editorial team</strong> (and <strong>anyone who cares to participate</strong>) can use to route information to our hand-curated database.
-You don't have to leave the comfort of your own twitter client, or use any fancy tools -- just the simple, clear standards that we are figuring out.
+You don't have to leave the comfort of your own twitter client, or use any fancy tools &mdash; just the simple, clear standards that we are figuring out.

 We are already making great use of social bookmarks at meedan as a editorial backchannel.
 For example, you can see all of Meedan's Iraq sources on delicious, from our lead editor: